anmalkov/imcopy/CONTRIBUTING.md

 Please follow our Code of Conduct to ensure a respectful and collaborative environment for everyone involved in the project.

 ## Setting Up Your Environment
-To contribute to micopy, you need to set up your environment correctly:
+To contribute to imcopy, you need to set up your environment correctly:

 1. Fork the repository on GitHub.
 1. Clone your forked repository to your local machine.